Hyperbolicity for log canonical pairs and the cone theorem: Introduction

 \section{Introduction}

+Understanding the existence and distribution of curves on a given algebraic variety is a classical problem in algebraic geometry.
+For example, its significance in understanding the birational structure of algebraic varieties geometry -- in particular, for the case of rational curves -- has been evident since the early days of the subject, when the Italian School started the classification of algebraic surfaces.

+In the past 30 years, with the emergence and development of the so-called Minimal Model Program (in short, MMP) such aspect has been investigated and understood in birational geometry in far greater generality, thanks to the work of many different people.
+The main realization has been that the existence of rational curves on a mildly singular normal variety is strictly related to the positivity properties of the cotangent bundle.

+On the other hand, rational curves on varieties have been object of study long before the MMP was even imagined.
+Many authors turned their attention to the study of the existence/absence of rational curves and their distribution on a given variety, providing some interesting discoveries and conjectures.
+There are a number of famous open questions due to several authors that similarly predict a strong link between the positivity of the curvature of the cotangent bundle of a variety $X$ and the absence or bounded distribution of non-trivial holomorphic maps $f \colon \mathbb{C} \to X$.
+The interested reader can consult \cite{dem2012} for a survey of classical and more recent questions and results in this direction.

-The purpose of this note is to prove the following theorem connecting positivity of log pairs and hyperbolicity properties of a certain stratification induced by the log pair on the ambient variety.
+The main result of this paper is inscribed in this line of thought: we show that there is a clear connection between positivity properties of pairs given by algebraic varieties together with an effective divisor and the hyperbolicity of a stratification that is naturally induced by the singularities of the divisor and the ambient variety.